 The balance of power and portability is really the most outstanding feature in this model.
 During my use, I never frowned upon it’s handling or usability as a productivity machine.
 Even for gaming, it’s a very capable model, granted you can deal with the heat.

 You’re going to be hard pressed to find a laptop as thin and light as the GS63VR that holds a GTX 1060.
-The closest competitor is probably the Asus GL502 series, but even those models are still an inch thick.
-There are pros and cons to both, but if minimal size is what you’re looking for, this laptop might be the one for you.
+The closest competitors are the Gigabyte Aero 15, Asus ROG GL502, the Acer Predator Helios 300 and the Acer Aspire V15 Nitro series, but even those models are about an inch thick, while laptops like the Lenovo Legion Y720 and Eluktronics P650 are even more massive.
+There are pros and cons to all these options, but if minimal size is what you’re looking for, the MSI GS63 is the one for you.
 Of course the GL502 series also has a GTX 1070 option, which may lead you down that path.

 Now that the differences between the Best Buy -001 model are clear, it makes sense why there is such a large price break between it and the other FHD models.
 Granted that I don’t like the screen at all, $1549 is not a bad price for an i7 quad core and a GTX 1060 in such a small package.
 But if you want a better FHD screen, more SSD space and a better Wi-Fi card, $250 is well worth the upgrade in my opinion.
 That’s why for the good FHD option, I’d score this laptop at a 4/5 while the others I’d have to ding them a little and only give it a 3.75.